Low Gradient Severe Aortic Stenosis with Preserved Ejection Fraction: A Comprehensive Approach to the Individual Patient with Symptoms is Key

 - Eleid MF, Nishimura RA, Sorajja P, Borlaug BA.
 Systemic hypertension in low gradient aortic stenosis with preserved ejection fraction.
 Circulation.
 2013; 128:1349-53.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Echocardiography/Ultrasound, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Echocardiography/Ultrasound, Hypertension

 Keywords: American Heart Association, Aortic Valve, Aortic Valve Stenosis, Atrial Fibrillation, Body Size, Cardiac Catheterization, Cohort Studies, Comorbidity, Coronary Artery Disease, Echocardiography, Heart Failure, Heart Valve Prosthesis, Hospitals, Community, Humans, Hypertension, Physical Examination, Prevalence, Prognosis, Referral and Consultation, Retrospective Studies, Stroke Volume, Survival Analysis, United States, Ventricular Remodeling, Ventricular Function, Left